odoo/documentation/content/applications/finance/fiscal_localizations/ecuador.rst

 downloading the ATS report in XML format.

 .. note::
-   The Ecuadorian *ATS Report* module is dependent on the previous installation of the *Accounting* app and the *Ecuadorian EDI module*.
+   The Ecuadorian *ATS Report* module depends on the previous installation of the *Accounting* app and the *Ecuadorian EDI module*.

 Configuration
 ~~~~~~~~~~~~~